mmtvietri/mmtvietri/README.md

 ### Hello!
-Welcome to the GitHub of Michael Vietri. 👋
+Welcome to the GitHub Profile of Michael Vietri. 👋

 - :school: University of Waterloo Physics & Astronomy Student
 - :ringed_planet: Aspiring Astrophysicist